RebeccaHirst/hirstrj-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postdoctoral researcher at Trinity College Dublin and Science officer for Open Science Tools ltd. My research focuses on multisenory perception and attention across the lifespan.
-Currently I works with The Irish Longitudinal Study on Ageing (TILDA) investigating multisensory perception in a large sample of adults aged over 50 years.
+I am a Science officer at Open Science Tools and postdoctoral researcher at Trinity College Dublin.
 I have a passion for helping scientists make behavioural experiments and helping others gain confidence with coding.
 In my role at Open Science Tools, I support scientits through consultancy, workshops and generating free online learning materials.

-If you need help creating a behavioural experiment, get in touch!
+My own research focuses on multisenory perception and attention across the lifespan.
+Currently I works with the Multisensory Cognition Lab in Dublin and The Irish Longitudinal Study on Ageing (TILDA) investigating multisensory perception in a large sample of adults aged over 50 years.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.